MicrosoftDocs/sql-docs/docs/connect/jdbc/jdbc-driver-support-for-high-availability-disaster-recovery.md

 - Connecting to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance configured with more than 64 IP addresses will cause a connection failure.

-- Behavior of an application that uses the **multiSubnetFailover** connection property is not affected based on the type of authentication: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Authentication, Kerberos Authentication, or Windows Authentication.
+- Behavior of an application that uses the **multiSubnetFailover** connection property isn't affected based on the type of authentication: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Authentication, Kerberos Authentication, or Windows Authentication.

 - Increase the value of **loginTimeout** to accommodate for failover time and reduce application connection retry attempts.

-- Distributed transactions are not supported.
+- Distributed transactions aren't supported.

-If read-only routing is not in effect, connecting to a secondary replica location in an availability group will fail in the following situations:
+If read-only routing isn't in effect, connecting to a secondary replica location in an availability group will fail in the following situations:

-1. If the secondary replica location is not configured to accept connections.
+1. If the secondary replica location isn't configured to accept connections.

 2. If an application uses **applicationIntent=ReadWrite** (discussed below) and the secondary replica location is configured for read-only access.